Splenic rupture is often associated with trauma (e.g., motor vehicle accident) that causes a laceration of the organ.

 - Neisseria meningitidis

 - Spleen: solid organ shaped like a coffee bean and weighing about 150 g.
-The spleen is located in the left posterior upper abdomen (epigastric region) and is positioned adjacent to ribs 9 through 11.
+The spleen is located in the left posterior upper abdomen (left hypochondrium) and is positioned adjacent to ribs 9 through 11.
 The spleen has red and white pulp, which act to filter blood cells and activate the immune system, respectively.
 This organ is composed of very soft tissue, and as such, is at high risk for laceration and injury after abdominal trauma.

 - Abdominal trauma and penetrating abdominal injury: classified according to the mechanism of injury as blunt or penetrating.
 Blunt abdominal trauma is the most common type of abdominal trauma that presents to the ED.
 Individuals who have been in a motor vehicle accident can present with a classic physical examination finding called the seatbelt sign.
 Different structures can be injured, including the duodenum, spleen, liver, kidneys, and pelvic organs.
 Computed tomography is the imaging of choice for patients who are hemodynamically stable.